-Dollar index near 13-month low as U.S. political turmoil weighs, euro buoyant
+FOREX-Dollar index near 13-month low as U.S. political turmoil weighs, euro buoyant

 4 Min Read

-TOKYO (Reuters) - The dollar struggled near a 13-month low against a basket of major currencies on Monday as U.S. political turmoil dampened hopes for quick passage of President Donald Trump's stimulus and tax reform agendas and the euro extended gains.
+TOKYO, July 24 (Reuters) - The dollar struggled near a 13-month low against a basket of major currencies on Monday as U.S. political turmoil dampened hopes for quick passage of President Donald Trump's stimulus and tax reform agendas and the euro extended gains.

 The Trump administration, already dogged by investigations into alleged Russian meddling in the U.S. election, took a fresh hit on Friday after White House spokesman Sean Spicer resigned, highlighting the upheaval within the president's inner circle.